-A student may apply for this scholarship any time during the semester.
-31- Minimum Payment Requirements Minimum Payment Requirements 32 Students who are 15 days past due with payment will be counseled by school officials and may be pulled from classes.
-Students, who do not meet the minimum payment requirements after 30 days, may be placed on administrative suspension until they clear their balance.
 Students who are 15 days past due with payment will be counseled by school officials and may be pulled from classes.
-Students who do not meet the minimum payment requirements listed above after 30 days, may be placed on financial suspension until they clear their balance.
-32 Financial Suspension Financial Suspension During a Financial Suspension, Student Learning Management System access will be disabled, and you will be suspended from classes.
+Students, who do not meet the minimum payment requirements after 30 days, may be placed on administrative suspension until they clear their balance. balance.
+27 Financial Suspension Financial Suspension During a Financial Suspension, Student Learning Management System access will be disabled, and you will be suspended from classes.
 The student cannot attend scheduled classes.
 Students cannot take any quizzes or exams and will receive a 0 grade.
-No make- up quizzes or exams will be available if missed during Financial Suspension.
+No makeup quizzes or exams will be available if missed during Financial Suspension.
 Suspension can lead to termination if a student does not bring account current within 14 days of the initial suspension date.
 During a Financial Suspension students will continue to attend courses and complete assignments, tests, and quizzes as scheduled.
 The student will not receive any grades during the Financial Suspension.
 Grades may be restored once the suspension is cleared.
 Suspension can lead to termination if a student does not bring account current within 14 days of the initial suspension date.
-32 Duplicate Check Cashing 27 The Duplicate Check Cashing policy was not included in the Summer 2021 catalog/handbook.
+The Duplicate Check Cashing policy was not included Duplicate Check Cashing in the Summer 2021 catalog/handbook.
 In the event a student receives a check from the ATS accounting office and the check was cashed twice, without authorization, the following consequences will occur: The student will receive a write up for the incident in an incident report.
 The student will be charged a \$150 fee in lieu of filing a police report against the student for Check Fraud.
 The student will immediately repay ATS all associated fees and no further accommodations will be made.
 ATS Institute of Technology reserves the right to file a police report against said student for Check Fraud if the student is not in compliance with the list above.
-37 Uniforms Uniforms Female students must wear the school pants uniform whenever functioning in the student role.
-White knee- high stockings or plain white socks are to be worn with the pants uniform.
+31 Uniforms Uniforms Female students must wear the school pants uniform whenever functioning in the student role.
+White kneehigh stockings or plain white socks are to be worn with the pants uniform.
 Footies or ankle socks are not allowed.
 Students must wear the designated uniform shirt and uniform pants whenever functioning in the student role.
 Plain white socks are to be worn.
 Footies/no-show socks are not allowed, ankles must be covered.
 The uniforms must be clean and neatly pressed.
 Male students must wear the designated uniform shirt and uniform pants whenever functioning in the student role.
 The uniforms must be clean and neatly pressed.
+(Refer to document 'Care and Maintenance of School Uniforms' in the Nursing Programs Administrator's Office.)
+39 Practical Nursing Program Information Practical Nursing Program Information Program Delivery: Residential; Since March of 2020 program delivery is blended until the end of National Program Delivery: Blended